gitbrent/SpRestLib/README.md

 **************************************************************************************************
 # Issues / Suggestions

-Please file issues or suggestions on the [issues page on github](https://github.com/gitbrent/SpRestLib/issues/new), or even better, [submit a pull request](https://github.com/gitbrent/SpRestLib/pulls).
+Please file issues or suggestions on the [issues page on GitHub](https://github.com/gitbrent/SpRestLib/issues/new), or even better, [submit a pull request](https://github.com/gitbrent/SpRestLib/pulls).
 Feedback is always welcome!

 When reporting issues, please include a code snippet or a link demonstrating the problem.

 **************************************************************************************************
 # Special Thanks

-* [Marc D Anderson](http://sympmarc.com/) - SpRestLib is built in the spirit of SPServices
+* [Marc D Anderson](http://sympmarc.com/) - SpRestLib is built in the spirit of the great `SPServices`
 * Microsoft - for the SharePoint.com developer account
+* Everyone who submitted an Issue or Pull Request

 **************************************************************************************************
 # License